Facebook downranks News Feed links to crappy sites smothered in ads

 Facebook product manager for News Feed Greg Marra tells me Facebook made the decision based on surveys of users about what disturbed their News Feed experience.
 One pain point they commonly cited was links that push them to “misleading, sensational, spammy, or otherwise low-quality experiences . . .[including] sexual content, shocking content, and other things that are going to be really disruptive.”

-The change is important because if users don’t trust the content on the other side of the links and ads they see in News Feed, they’ll click them less.
+Today’s change is important because if users don’t trust the content on the other side of the links and ads they see in News Feed, they’ll click them less.
 That could reduce Facebook’s advertising revenue and the power it derives from controlling referral traffic.
 Getting sent to a low-quality, shocking site from News Feed could also frustrate users and cause them to end their Facebook browsing session, depriving the social network of further ad views, engagement, and content sharing.

+Facebook previously tried to reduce the prevalence of links to low-quality sites with a 2014 News Feed update that suppressed sites that people came back to News Feed immediately after viewing.

-To implement the change, Marra tells me Facebook “reviewed hundreds of thousands of webpages, identifying which ones have low-quality content.”
+To implement the update, Marra tells me Facebook “reviewed hundreds of thousands of webpages, identifying which ones have low-quality content.”
 It used this data to train an AI system to constantly scan new links shared in News Feed looking for ones that match the low-quality site training data set.
 It then demotes these sites and blocks them from buying Facebook ads.

 The parameters Facebook used to classify sites as low-quality include